cookiejest/TalkToQlik/readme.md

+#Description:
+See full description and details at (http://www.webofwork.com/qlik-sense-voice-control-extension-for-accessibility)

 #Commands:
-See full description at (http://www.webofwork.com/qlik-sense-voice-control-extension-for-accessibility)

 You can say the following things to your app and it should work assuming you have given the page access to your microphone:

-> Say hello
+> "Say hello"
 Prompts user with hello world

-> Clear Selection
+> "Clear Selection"
 Clears current selection

+> "Go Forward"
-- 'go forward' - go forward selection
+Go forward selection

 - 'go back' - Go back selection
 - 'lock selection' - Lock the current selection
 - 'unlock selection' - Unlock current selection